-On this episode of Melanated Moments, Angela gives us an inside look at the making of a masterpiece.
+In this episode of Melanated Moments, Angela gives us an inside look at the making of a masterpiece.
 She tells us how composer Richard Danielpour worked with literary legend Maya Angelou to set a number of poems for the iconic song cycle, A Woman’s Life.
-Angela tell us of her once-in-a-lifetime opportunity to perform in Dr. Angelou’s own home; a performance which moved her to tears.
+Angela tells us of her once-in-a-lifetime opportunity to perform in Miss Angelou’s own home, a performance that moved her to tears.

 Music Plays (00:05):

 Joshua Thompson (00:14):

 Welcome everybody to another episode of Melanated Moments in Classical Music.
 I’m Joshua Thompson….

 Joshua Thompson (00:24):

 So on the last episode, we introduced you all to the amazing opera, Margaret Garner, composed by Richard Danielpour.
 And today we’re going to keep that rolling with Mr. Richard.
 But on this episode, we’re going to take you inside the creative process, which is somewhat a little bit different, right?
 Because the song cycle we’re going to discuss was written for Ms. Angela Brown, here.
 So Angela, how did you come about to do that?

 You know, anyone that knows me knows that, um, I’m not a shrinking violet.
 So I remember Richard and I had struck up a rapport with one another and I just off the cuff one day– and this is serious, off the cuff one day– I just said, “Hey, Richard, uh, have you ever thought about maybe writing a song cycle and writing it for me?”